Bottersnike/whilelang/README.md

 This logic can be seen implemented as code in `parser.py`.
 Compared to the simpler grammars often quoted, this grammar provides proper operator precedence.

+The `@exit` directive can be used to kill a program immediately without a final output.
+The current implementation means this will also kill any parent process that uses `whilelang.run`.